 - Events must be reported in real-time and correctly to get correct results

 Myth: Perpetual inventory systems are expensive and difficult to implement

 Truth: Perpetual inventory systems used to be expensive and difficult to implement

-And even though implementing one does require united effort, it is nowhere near as time and resource consuming as it was ten years ago.
+And even though implementing one does require a united effort, it is nowhere near as time and resource-consuming as it was ten years ago.